sketchbuch/boilerplate-webpack-koa-react-typescript-babel/README.md

 - Test deployment
 - Fork and replace redux with apollo client
 - Fork the apollo client version and add electron
-- Update this file and other documentaion
+- Update this file and other documentation
 - Add storybook

 ## Contributing